manjeetdahiya/manjeetdahiya.github.io/_posts/2019-10-26-neural-network-backpropagation.md

 ---

-The learning process in machine learning involve determining the weights of a model that minimizes a loss function.
+The learning process in machine learning involve determining the weights of a model that minimize a loss function.
 Usually, gradient based techniques are used to learn the weights.
+Gradient based techniques rely on the computation of gradients of the loss function w.r.t. the weights.
-Backpropagation is a widely used algorithm to efficiently compute gradients of the loss function with respect to the weights of the model.
+Backpropagation is a widely used algorithm to efficiently compute these gradients.

 Backpropagation at a high level is simply a recursive application of the chain rule of calculus while avoiding repetitive computations.
 Specifically, it is a dynamic programming based solution for computing the gradients involving the chain rule of calculus.

-This post presents the mathematical formulation of backpropagation in neural networks.
-It first presents the notations and the forward equations of neural networks and then the backpropagation equations.
+This post presents the mathematical formulation of backpropagation for neural networks.
+It presents the notation of neural networks, the forward equations and the backpropagation equations.

 ### Notation